clirdlf/ndsa.org/conference/digital-preservaton-2022-cfp.md

 - Abstract (50 words max)
 - Proposal (250 works max for all formats except for panels, up to 500 words)
 - Five keywords for your proposal
+- All submissions are under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/), which allows for sharing and adaptation of content but which requires appropriate credit and an indication of any changes made by others.
+Presenters must agree to share their work under this license in the submission form.

 **Evaluation Criteria**